gtadayukey/DataStructures/README.md

-# This repository is designed for various data structures implementation.
+## This repository is designed for implementing various data structures.